-- Pupil with a social worker is at risk of suspension or permanent exclusion, the headteacher will inform the social worker as early as possible - Pupil who is a looked-after child (LAC) is at risk of suspension or exclusion, the headteacher will inform the VSH as early as possible

-This is in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour.

-If the headteacher decides to suspend or permanently exclude a pupil with a social worker / a pupil who is looked after, they will inform the pupil's social worker / the VSH, as appropriate, without delay, that:

-- They have decided to suspend or permanently exclude the pupil - > The reason(s) for the decision - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - The suspension or permanent exclusion affects the pupils ability to sit a National Curriculum test or public exam (where relevant)
+- Pupil with a social worker is at risk of suspension or permanent exclusion, the headteacher will inform the social worker as early as possible - Pupil who is a looked-after child (LAC) is at risk of suspension or exclusion, the headteacher will inform the VSH as early as possible - 4.19 This is in order to work together to consider what factors may be affecting the pupil's behaviour, and what further support can be put in place to improve the behaviour. - 4.20 If the headteacher decides to suspend or permanently exclude a pupil with a social worker/a pupil who is looked after, they will inform the pupil's social worker/the VSH, as appropriate, without delay, that: - > They have decided to suspend or permanently exclude the pupil - > The reason(s) for the decision - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - The suspension or permanent exclusion affects the pupil's ability to sit a National Curriculum test or public exam (where relevant)

-The social worker / VSH will be invited to any meeting of the governing board about the suspension or permanent exclusion.
-This is so they can provide advice on how the pupil's background and/or circumstances may have influenced the circumstances of their suspension or permanent exclusion.
+- They have decided to cancel a suspension or permanent exclusion, and why (where relevant) - 4.21 The social worker/VSH will be invited to any meeting of the governing board about the suspension or permanent exclusion.
+This is so they can provide advice on how the pupil's background and/or circumstances that may have influenced the circumstances of their suspension or permanent exclusion.
 The social worker should also help ensure safeguarding needs and risks and the pupil's welfare are taken into account.

-Cancelling suspensions and permanent exclusions
+4.22 Cancelling suspensions and permanent exclusions

-The headteacher may cancel a suspension or permanent exclusion that has already begun, but this will only be done where it has not yet been reviewed by the governing board.
+The headteacher may cancel a suspension or permanent exclusion that has already begun, or one that has not yet begun, but only where it has not yet been reviewed by the governing board.
 Where there is a cancellation: